santosh-gh/k8s-deployment-approach/README.md

     Helm is a package manager for Kubernetes.

     A Helm chart is a collection of YAML templates that describe Kubernetes resources (Deployments, Services, ConfigMaps, etc.).

-    With Helm, we can easily install, upgrade, and manage microservices.
+    Helm charts make Kubernetes app deployment easier, repeatable, shareable, and safer by providing packaging, templating, versioning, and lifecycle management.

 # helmify (Convert the plain/raw manifests to Helm Charts)